KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 Advocates of dissolution-as-transcendence argue that if the structure allows both flows, it must be the "author" of both — therefore both are equally valid destinations.
 This collapses the distinction between allowance and decree.
 Structon permits polarity because without it there is no motion.
 Permission for a thing to occur is not predestination that it occur.

 Another inversion: "collapse returns to the still root."
 Structurally impossible — collapse (E↓→♾→⚫) returns only to static potential in ⚫ Aion.
 Once essence completes its arc and settles into ⚫ Aion, reorientation is no longer available.
 Collapsing entropic essence remains in static tension, unfulfilled.
 Returning centropic essence rests in peace within ⚫ Aion and, if so oriented, may integrate further toward 🕳️ Zenon.
-Dissolution is cessation of manifest essence, not transcendence of essence — and the essence itself is not erased; only its expression disperses.
+Dissolution is cessation of manifest expression, not transcendence of essence — and the essence itself is not erased; only its expression disperses.

 **Anchor**
 E↓→♾→⚫ ⊘ is not C↑→⚫→🕳️ ⤈.
 Only the latter crosses the event horizon.